junxit/us-congress-code/title-10/chapter-47/sec-850a.md

 ### Amendment of Subsection (c)

 Pub.
 L. 114–328, div.
 E, title LVII, § 5233, title LXIII, § 5542, Dec.
 23, 2016, 130 Stat.
-2915, 2967, provided that, effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
-23, 2016, with implementing regulations prescribed by the President not later than one year after Dec.
-23, 2016, and with provisions relating to applicability to various situations, subsection (c) is amended by striking “, or the president of a court-martial without a military judge,”.
+2915, 2967, and Ex.
+Ord.
+No. 13825, Mar.
+1, 2018, 83 F.R.
+9889, provided that, except as otherwise provided, effective on Jan.
+1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, subsection (c) is amended by striking “, or the president of a court-martial without a military judge,”.
 See 2016 Amendment note below.

 ### Amendments